framewiki/framewiki.net/wiki/framework-laptop-16.md

 At launch, Framework Laptop 16 is available with AMD Ryzen 7 7840HS and Ryzen 9 7940HS CPUs.
 Customers could also optionally add an AMD Radeon RX7700S GPU, which connects via the [expansion bay](/expansion-bay).

 ## Customization
 Framework Laptop 13 has six [expansion card](/expansion-cards) slots.
+Like [Framework Laptop 13](/framework-laptop-13), Framework offers multiple bezel color options.
 It also features the [expansion bay](/expansion-bay) and [input module](/input-modules) systems for additonal customization.
-Like [Framework Laptop 13](/framework-laptop-13), Framework offers multiple bezel color options for visual customization.